Flash flood

-A flash flood is a rapid flooding of low-lying areas: washes, rivers, dry lakes and depressions.
+A flash flood is a rapid flooding of low-lying areas: washes, rivers, dry lakes, and depressions.
 It may be caused by heavy rain associated with a severe thunderstorm, hurricane, or tropical storm, or by meltwater from ice and snow.
 Flash floods may also occur after the collapse of a natural ice or debris dam, or a human structure such as a man-made dam, as occurred before the Johnstown Flood of 1889.
 Flash floods are distinguished from regular floods by having a timescale of fewer than six hours between rainfall and the onset of flooding.

-Flash floods are a significant hazard, causing more fatalities in the U.S. in an average year than lightning, tornadoes, or hurricanes.
+Flash floods are a significant hazard, causing more fatalities in the United States in an average year than lightning, tornadoes, or hurricanes.
 They can also deposit large quantities of sediments on floodplains and destroy vegetation cover not adapted to frequent flood conditions.